GreatAttractor/tptool/README.md

 # TODOs

+- set joystick dead zone
 - allow choosing which axis is the primary one
 - connect/disconnect from mount
-- connect/disconnect from data source
 - stop tracking on sudden target position change (meaning: data source has probably switched to another target)